PritySingha/OIBSIP_webdev_task1_calculator/README.md

-# 🧮 Task 1 – Basic Calculator App
+# 🧮 Basic Calculator App

-This repository contains my submission for **Task 1** of the **Oasis Infobyte Web Development & Design Internship (Level 2)**.
-The project is a simple calculator built using HTML, CSS, and JavaScript.
-It performs basic arithmetic operations and is designed with a clean, functional layout.
+A simple alculator built using HTML, CSS, and JavaScript.
+This project performs basic arithmetic operations and features a clean, intuitive UI.
 ---

 ## ✨ Features